eevee/eev.ee/content/2017-12-05-game-night-1-lisa-lisa-moop.markdown

 title: Game night 1: Lisa, Lisa, MOOP
 date: 2017-12-05 23:39
-category: blog
+category: articles
-tags: game night
+series: game night

 For the last few weeks, glip (my partner) and I have spent a couple hours most nights playing indie games together.
 We started out intending to play a short list of games that had been recommended to glip, but this turns out to be a nice way to wind down, so we've been keeping it up and clicking on whatever looks interesting in the [itch app](https://itch.io/app).